LimeChain/hashport-contracts/README.md

 Users operate with the following functionality:
 * `lock` - lock a specific amount of native tokens, specifying the receiver and target network.
-* `unlock` - unlock a previously locked amount of native tokens, providing an array of signatures, verified that tyher are signed the `members`.
+* `unlock` - unlock a previously locked amount of native tokens by providing an array of signatures.
+Signatures are verified that they are signed by the `members`.
 * `mint` - mint a specific amount of wrapped tokens by providing an array of signatures, verified that they are signed by the `members`.
 * `burn` - burn a specific amount of wrapped tokens.